ismarapw/todlist-webapp/README.md

 Just open the HTML file.
 I dont use any package manager.

 # Features
-The features is really simple.
+The features are really simple.
 At the moment, this website can just add, delete and search task.
 This to do list website show the statistic of the task that you've done as well.